williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 7 December 2023
+* Another SEB meet-up for the books.
+This time on the topic of [Cloud Security](https://www.linkedin.com/posts/williammilisic_seb-sebtech-sebcloud-activity-7138667102286127106-UWVZ).

 ## 6 December 2023
 * "*Today you're You.
 That's truer than true.
 There is no one alive who's Youer than You.*" - Dr. Seuss<br/><br/>
 * "*If you get a chance, take it.
 If it changes your life, let it.*" - Dr. Seuss<br/><br/>